open5gs/open5gs/README.md

 Problem with NextEPC can be filed as [issues](https://github.com/acetcom/nextepc/issues) in this repository.
 And also, we've created *Discord* workspace for _nextepc_.
 Use [this link](https://discord.gg/GreNkuc) to get started.

+## Mailing List

+Discussions related to this project are happening on the nextepc@lists.osmocom.org mailing list, please see <https://lists.osmocom.org/mailman/listinfo/nextepc> for subscription options and the list archive.

 ## License

 NextEPC source files are made available under the terms of the GNU Affero General Public License (GNU AGPLv3).
 See [this link](http://nextepc.org/docs/nextepc/4-license/) for details.